dthul/pymatrix/README.md

 `matrix1.norm('fro')` returns the Frobenius norm

+The `det` property returns the determinant of the matrix:

+`matrix1.det`

+The `adj` property returns the adjugate matrix:

+`matrix1.adj`

+The `inv` property returns the inverse matrix:

+`matrix1.inv`

 You can also stack matrices horizontally or vertically using the `stackh` and `stackv` functions:

 `matrix.stackh(matrix1, matrix2, ...)`

 `matrix.stackv(matrix1, matrix2, ...)`

+The `cut` function will cut out a rectangular piece of the matrix